-- Newly appointed teachers, supply or agency staff and support staff will receive guidance on the 'Supporting Pupils with Medical Conditions' Policy as part of their induction. - The clinical lead for each training area/session where appropriate, will be named on each IHCP.
+• Newly appointed teachers, supply or agency staff and support staff will receive guidance on the 'Supporting Pupils with Medical Conditions' Policy as part of their induction. • Staff are trained yearly for specific medical conditions and administering medication for life long conditions such as Epilepsy, Diabetes, Anaphylaxis, Gastrostomy feeding where appropriate.